nre-learning/nrelabs-curriculum/lessons/stackstorm-event-driven-automation/stage3/guide.md

-## Event-Driven Network Automation with StackStorm

----

-### Part 4 - Sensors and Triggers

 So far, we've seen a few options for "doing work" in StackStorm.
 That is, `Actions` give us a way of performing a simple, singular task, supporting both input parameters as well as output variables.
 We saw the myriad of `Workflow` options that allow us to create complex logical flows between multiple actions, to make more advanced decisions aimed at accomplishing a greater goal.

 However, this lesson uses the term "Event-Driven Automation", and it's important that we learn how to take these concepts - many of which we know from other tools -